Lin-Group-at-UMass/Seq2Seq-IR/README.zh.md

 ## Acknowledgements - 致谢
 <p align="justify">
 H.G. and Z.L. acknowledge the financial support from from the University of Massachusetts Amherst under their Start-Up Funds and the ADVANCE Collaborative Grant.
-All au- thors acknowledge UMass/URI Unity Cluster and MIT SuperCloud for providing high- performance computing (HPC) resources.
+All authors acknowledge UMass/URI Unity Cluster and MIT SuperCloud for providing high- performance computing (HPC) resources.
 </p>